Sherman Alexie: Themes

-Alexie's poetry, short stories and novels explore themes of despair, poverty, violence and alcoholism among the lives of Native American people, both on and off the reservation.
+Alexie's poetry, short stories, and novels explore themes of despair, poverty, violence, and alcoholism in the lives of Native American people, both on and off the reservation.
 They are lightened by wit and humor.
 According to Sarah A. Quirk from the Dictionary of Library Biography, Alexie asks three questions across all of his works: "What does it mean to live as an Indian in this time?
 What does it mean to be an Indian man?
 Finally, what does it mean to live on an Indian reservation?"
 The protagonists in most of his literary works exhibit a constant struggle with themselves and their own sense of powerlessness in white American society.

 Poetry

 Within a year of graduating from college, Alexie received the Washington State Arts Commission Poetry Fellowship and the National Endowment for the Arts Poetry Fellowship.
 His career began with the publishing of his first two collections of poetry in 1992, entitled, I Would Steal Horses and The Business of Fancydancing.
 In these poems, Alexie uses humor to express the struggles of contemporary Indians on reservations.
-Common themes include alcoholism, poverty and racism.
+Common themes include alcoholism, poverty, and racism.
 Although he uses humor to express his feelings, the underlying message is very serious.
 Alexie was awarded The Chad Walsh Poetry Prize by the Beloit Poetry Journal in 1995.